MoTaroh/todo-for-learning/README.md

 # todo-for-learning

-This is a repository of the ToDo management application to enhance my design &amp; engineering skills.
+This is a repository of ToDo management application to enhance my design &amp; engineering skills.